NYC Frontline Climate Week

 Beyond Greenwashing: Centering Justice and Real Climate Action

 Much of mainstream Climate Week has devolved into prioritizing corporate greenwashing and flashy presentations over real action.
-Instead of addressing the urgency of the climate crisis, the event often serves as a platform for businesses to promote new investment funds, too-good-to-be-true techno-scams, and hollow green pledges, with major sponsors tied to some of the world’s most destructive companies.
+Instead of addressing the urgency of the climate crisis, the event served again as a platform for businesses to promote new investment funds, too-good-to-be-true techno-scams, and hollow green pledges, with major sponsors tied to some of the world’s most destructive companies.
 This corporate-driven approach is harmful to our communities.